breadkiller/sqli-writeup/README.md

 ```

 - #### Time-based
-Similarly, the time-based SQLi also focus on how the database reacts on the received payload.
+Similarly, the time-based SQLi also focuses on how the database reacts on the received payload.
 However, the vulnerability detection now depends on the responding time instead of the content changing of response.
 After a delay, wait, or sleep is injected, if the HTTP response is returned at once, then the response is not affected by time-related operations; if it takes some time to send back the response, then we know the injected command works and there might be a vulnerability existing on the table/database[^5]

 ```
 SELECT name FROM students WHERE id=1-SLEEP(20)